langchain-ai/langsmith-self-hosted-reference-aws/PROD_CHECKLIST.md

 - [ ] Architecture reviewed against this checklist
 - [ ] All REQUIRED items satisfied
-- [ ] STRONGLY RECOMMENDED items acknowledged or explicitly accepted as risk
+- [ ] Production requirements (blob storage, EBS CSI, HPA) verified

 > If multiple items above are unchecked, production incidents are more likely under moderate to high load.
 This checklist serves as guidance to help identify and address potential risks before they impact production.